Unwrapped

 2021 & 2025

 In Unwrapped, I examine the quiet presence of a single, freshly laundered shirt—its creases, folds, and translucence speaking to touch, time, and domestic ritual.
 Removed from its functional role and isolated from context, the shirt becomes a vessel of memory and care.
-Through repetition and framing, I approach this object not as a garment, but as a form —a record of intimacy and labor made visible.
+Through repetition and framing, I approach this object not as a garment, but as a form.
 This act of close observation transforms the ordinary into something contemplative, elevating what’s often overlooked in our daily lives

 Rendered in a minimalist, abstract style, the images draw attention to surface, line, and light.
-The shirt’s shape dissolves at times into negative space or tonal gradients, allowing the photograph to function as both documentation and abstraction.
-In this ambiguity, Unwrapped resists narrative closure.
-It invites the viewer to look longer, to navigate the tension between presence and absence, representation and perception.
-The abstraction is not a distancing device—it is a means of intimacy, one that asks us to slow down and recognize the poetic potential of the familiar.
+The shirt’s shape sometimes dissolves into negative space or tonal gradients, allowing the photograph to function as both documentation and abstraction, recognizing the poetic potential of the familiar.